18 & 19 August 2022 – Online

-This course will not only enhance your understanding of standard form contracts, but will go beyond the standard form contracts by looking at the approach of the courts in terms of the application of common law to construction contracts.
-We will also cover in detail the responsibilities and liabilities that you may face on a daily basis.
-In addition we will cover in-depth and proven ways to avoid and to minimise problem situations on construction projects, as well as how to effectively resolve disputes or claims that may arise.
+We will also cover in detail the risks and liabilities that you may face on a daily basis.
+In addition we will take a detailed look at proven ways to avoid and to minimise problems on construction projects, as well as how to effectively resolve disputes and handle any claims that may arise.